How Many Teeth CAN Humans Have?

 That was definitely a lot more teeth than you were expecting right?
 Human potential is limitless and that goes for how many teeth humans can have.

 The average adult human will have 32 teeth in total, which includes the 4 wisdom teeth.
 Although there are outliers, which can have less teeth than 32 or they could potentially have more than that.
 Therefore, humans can potentially have an almost infinite number of teeth!
+If you really wanted to know how much you have then you should go in for your dental check up.

 Just make sure you don't lose all of them from letting them rot from tooth decay!
 Remember to brush and floss twice a day so you can keep all of your teeth.
 This article is brought to you by your favorite dentist in long island city.